pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.liquid.md

 > ... optimizing for a single metric or set of metrics often leads to tradeoffs and
 > shortcuts ... (a well-known effect on Kaggle, where winning models are often overly
-> specialized for the specific benchmark they won and cannot be deployed on rea-world
+> specialized for the specific benchmark they won and cannot be deployed on real-world
 > versions of the underlying problem).

 ## Measuring intelligence